MODERN SLAVERY STATEMENT 2017

 Multisol is a market leader in the formulation, blending and distribution of high value fuel and lubricant additives, base oils and speciality chemicals.
 Multisol was established in 1968 and operates across Europe Africa and the Middle East, employing around 190 people at facilities in UK, France, Russia, Mauritius and South Africa.
 Multisol was acquired by the Brenntag Group in 2011.

 Our Supply Chain

 We distribute a portfolio of products from our industry leading suppliers, and support the delivery of these products to our customers, ranging from global technology leaders and multinational petrochemical companies to regional and local industrial businesses and fuel and lubricant end users.
-Multisol UK holds accreditation for: ISO 9001, ISO 14001, BS OHSAS 18001, ESAD and is committed to the CBA’s Responsible Care initiative.
+Multisol UK holds accreditations for: ISO 9001, ISO 14001, BS OHSAS 18001, ESAD and is committed to the CBA’s Responsible Care initiative.